Software-Development-Project-Fall-2025/Circuit-RunnersV1/Server/Server Setup Instructions.md

 ### WebSocket Connection

-Use the following code in your Unity game to connect to the server:
+Use the following code in the Unity game to connect to the server:

 ```csharp
 using SocketIOClient;